mikrolax/loudnessPlotter/README.md

 Analyse wav file loudness and plot graph in html

 `loudnessPlotter` is based on ebu_r128 lib writen in C by [radionova labs](http://labs.radionova.no/2011/01/07/ebu-r128-library/).
-Original source code is provided in ebu_r128 folder.
+Original source code is provided.

 Installation